pamelatech/scim-use-case-revamp/draft-correia-scimusecases-00.md

 The SCIM protocol defines interactions between two standardized parties that conform to HTTP RESTful conventions.
 The protocol enables CRUD operations by corresponding those activities to HTTP verbs such as POST, PUT, GET, DELETE etc.  The protocol itself doesn't assume a direction of data flow, and use cases discussed in section 4 are created using the orchestrator roles and an SCIM entity can have multiple roles, depending on the objective of the use case that we are describing.

 #### Client active Push
 A SCIM client uses HTTP verbs POST, PUT or PATCH to create or update objects and/or attributes at a SCIM server.
 The SCIM client is actively "pushing" the data to the endpoint.
-This SCIM action can occur when the SCIM client is the primary resource creator/updater, or when the SCIM client is primarly a resource subscriber but is authoritative over only a subset of attributes.
+This SCIM action can occur when the SCIM client is the primary resource creator/updater.

 ##### Resource Object creation/update from Client to Server
-In this model we will have a Client that is going to provide information about a RO and its RA to a Server, that can also be called as SCIM Server in [RFC 7643] and [RFC 7644].
+In this model we will have a Client that is going to provide information about a RO and its RA to a Server, that can also be called as SCIM Server in [RFC7643] and [RFC7644].

 ~~~~~~~~
 +----------------+                                   +----------------+